-EF Contract, as a brand of the larger Engineered Floors family, offers our customers the opportunity to use our Carpet Reclamation Program.
+J+J Flooring, as a brand of the larger Engineered Floors family, offers our customers the opportunity to use our Carpet Reclamation Program.
 With this program we facilitate the reclamation of used carpet and guarantee that it will not reach a landfill.
-To initiate the carpet reclamation process, please call

-1.800.241.4586 or send an email to reclamation@engineeredfloors.com.
+To initiate the carpet reclamation process, please call 1.800.241.4586 or email reclamation@engineeredfloors.com.
 In addition to reclaiming used carpet, old flooring can be safely disposed of in municipal landfills or sent to waste-to-energy facilities (subject to local regulations).